turingschool/career-development-curriculum-site/session_archives/cold_outreach_i_guidelines.md

+---
+layout: page
-# Documentation Guidelines for Cold Outreach I Deliverable:
+title: Documentation Guidelines for Cold Outreach I Deliverable
+---

 * Name of contact
   * "The mentor (or alum) I contacted is ______"